-However, despite that, two players who played in the pre-Champions League era (when the tournament was known as the European Cup) still make the top 10, with former Real Madrid star Alfredo di Stefano and Benfica icon Eusebio featuring in and around the top 10.
+However, despite that, two players who played in the pre-Champions League era (when the tournament was known as the European Cup) still figure prominently, with former Real Madrid star Alfredo di Stefano and Benfica icon Eusebio featuring in and around the top 10.

-Ferenc Puskas and Francisco Gento, who shone for Real Madrid in the 1950s and 1960s, are also in the top 20.
-Former Bayern Munich striker Gerd Muller is in the top 20 before being edged out by Mohamed Salah.
-Despite being nudged out, no player comes remotely close to his phenomenal goals-per-game ratio of 0.95.
+Ferenc Puskas , who shone for Real Madrid in the 1950s and 1960s, is also in the top 20.
+Former Bayern Munich striker Gerd Muller was in the top 20 before being edged out by Mohamed Salah.
+Despite being nudged out, no player comes remotely close to Gerd Muller's phenomenal goals-per-game ratio of 0.95.

 Puskas boasted a goal-to-game ratio of 0.85 and Di Stefano's was 0.84, while Messi's is currently 0.8, which is undoubtedly the best in the modern era.